mikeduglas/ActiveScripting/README.md

 - No dependencies (VC++, .NET and so on)

 ### Price
-Core classes: $150
+- Core classes: $200
-Add-ons (WMI, ADO, RegEx, Windows Search): $25 for each add-on.
+- Add-ons (WMI, ADO, RegEx, Windows Search): $30 for each add-on
+- Full: $300

 ### Contacts
 mikeduglas@yandex.ru